Mon, 23 November 2015

 3 Practical Strategies To Get Yourself Into WritingHere are Morgan’s Top 3 practical strategies to get yourself motivated for writing:

-How eBooks Are Changing The Publishing IndustryThe eBook revolution has totally empowered entrepreneurs beyond their expectations.
+How To Create Attention-Grabbing Professional-Looking Marketing, Explainer & Training Videos in Just Minutes!
+Explaindio $57 annual How eBooks Are Changing The Publishing IndustryThe eBook revolution has totally empowered entrepreneurs beyond their expectations.
 Are you taking advantage of it?
 As an entrepreneur, one of Morgan’s goals is to get clients.
 Writing a book traditionally, with all the printing and publishing costs, just doesn’t make sense.
 It’s not an investment that has a profitable return for most authors and business owners.
 However, with eBooks, if you sold a thousand copies it might boost your business for the next 12 months.
 All you have to do is to keep up your momentum.
 After your book is written, get it out there in eBook format and you’ll get a quicker turn around with much less invested.
 Once your eBook is ready, you can create a small, targeted campaign that gets you clients, speaking gigs and great connections with industry leaders.
 Doing this can really help to boost your business.
 Morgan also offers us that while writing your book, you really need to crystalize your mission.
 Really narrow in your goals for the book.
 Crystalizing what you mission is and what your purpose is will make everything involved in your business come together.
 Once again, just get your book out there and you will start seeing other benefits, the greatest of them for most entrepreneurs is, you’ll start bringing in new clients which will eventually become regular clients.
 You just can’t beat having a dependable revenue stream!
 Social Media Tips And Tricks For Publishing Your BookSocial Media is a great platform to promote and launch your book.
 It allows you to be engaged and converse with your network even before the book comes out.
 Even better, you get to take charge of the conversation on any social media platform you desire.
 Here are Morgan’s Social Media Tips and Tricks:

 Another great feature of Amazon is it allows you to give your book away for free every 90 days.
 Morgan says, this is a great way to promote your book.
 One of her favorite strategies is to put a Facebook ad with just the picture of the book and a little tag that says “Available For Free on Amazon”.
 Run the campaign for 5 to 7 days, encourage the people to get your book while it’s free and in return, it will boost your Amazon ranking.